 Below are explanations of some of the types of writing that can be taught through the course.
 The list is by no means complete, but should help students and parents select projects.
+We can also work on college admission essays, SAT and ACT preparation, and grammar.

 Reports and Research Papers